populse/mri_conv/README.md

 <p></p>

+	16/02/2024: version 24.1.1a
+	Features modified:
+		- bvec, bval : now works for Philips (fsl and MRtrix)

+<p></p>

 	01/02/2024: version 24.1.0a
 	Features modified:
-		- bvec, bval : for fsl format, bvec is now convert to image reference plane (for Bruker, Dicom and Philips). for MRTrix format, bvec is based on scanner reference system.
+		- bvec, bval : for fsl format, bvec is now convert to image reference plane (for Bruker, Dicom and Philips). for MRtrix format, bvec is based on scanner reference system.

 <p></p>